-Over the past year, our communities have achieved an extraordinary amount.
-We've shopped for one another, lent each other things, entertained our kids with window ledge surprises.
-We've met people we have never met before and we've gained an insight into how others live down the road.
+In the early days of lockdown, our communities achieved an extraordinary amount.
+We shopped for one another, lent each other things, entertained our kids with window ledge surprises.
+We met people we have never met before and we gained an insight into how others live down the road.

-We've built thousands of little bridges which connect us outside of our usual bubbles.
+We built thousands of little bridges which connected us outside of our usual bubbles.
 These bridges are powerful things - they're the infrastructure of new friendships and, in aggregate, the engineering of stronger, more resilient communities.
+But as time went on, the connective tissue that held us together became tired and started to break down.
+The bridges between us became weaker, and the gaps between us became wider.
+What was co-operation started to become competition once again.